 For parents who are going through a divorce, the long-term happiness and proper care of their children is paramount.
 As a parent, you may be concerned about the amount of time you’ll get to spend with your kids once the divorce is finalized.
 If so, your goal should be to negotiate fair arrangements that will allow your children to continue living the fulfilling life they’ve always enjoyed.

 Child Custody is a sensitive and emotionally draining aspect of any separation involving children.
 It’s very important that it be handled carefully and respectfully by an experienced attorney who can provide valuable insight.
 This is especially true if you had hoped for peaceful mediation but have not been able to come to an agreement with your ex-spouse.

-Located in Edina, MN, Beth Barbosa knows this better than anyone due to her numerous years of work as a family law attorney in Edina (nearly 20 years in total).
+Located in Edina, MN, Beth Barbosa knows this better than anyone due to her numerous years of work as a family law attorney in Edina (over 20 years in total).
 Beth has handled many particularly complex cases and is known for her ability to negotiate favorable custody outcomes, navigate the division of assets and resolve other high-tension issues with ease.

 Types of Child Custody